-While you’ll do most of the writing, encourage him to practice forming letters and express himself by drawing pictures.
+While you’ll do most of the writing, encourage him to practice forming letters, learn new words and express himself by drawing pictures.
 When school starts, tuck the journal away for safe-keeping and revisit it once he's had a few months of school under his belt.
 Or continue the journaling process even after the school year begins.

 If he likes journaling, you can even make this an annual tradition and have him write at summer's end about what he looks forward to and what he wishes might happen in the upcoming year.